Farmington Public Schools’ Nutrition Services Department

 Free/Reduced Price Meal Application for “Sharing Information” (Pay to Play & Title One Funding)

-This year, the USDA has approved all students to qualify to receive a FREE breakfast and lunch on scheduled school days.
+This year, the charges for meals have resumed.
+Breakfast costs $1.25 - $1.50; lunch costs $2.60 - $3.35.
 Students must take at least 3 out of the 5 meal components (protein, grain, fruit, vegetable and milk) and students must take at least one serving of fruit or vegetable.
-Additional entrees will be charged $2.35 - $2.85, but will not available until further notice.
+Additional entrees will be charged $2.35 - $3.35.

 Ala Carte Purchase